git-sujit/maven-spring/README.md

 	1. Through Setters: Define setters/getters in Java Bean && <property name="customerId" value="id-1" /> in beans.xml
 	2. Through Constructors: Define constructor in Java Bean && <constructor-arg value="Sunnyvale" />
 	- Spring does data type conversion intelligently.
 Spring reads config xml and it understans to match to String/int datatypes etc
-# Inner Bean, Alias, Idref
+# Inner Bean, Alias, IdRef
 	- Inner Bean: Bean defined under another bean in case this bean is used by only this bean
 	- <alias> tag, to have another name for bean.
 	- Better to use Id and not name while creating bean because id is unique and validated by Spring but name is not validated
 # Collection support for collection
 	- <list> tag ~ java.util.List
 	- <set> tag  ~ java.util.Set